core-wg/comi/draft-ietf-core-comi.md

 {{{Koen Zandberg}}}'s implementation input motivated massively simplifying (and fixing) the URI construction for GET/PUT/POST requests.

-The draft has further benefited from comments (alphabetical order) by
+The specification has further benefited from comments (alphabetical order) by
 {{{Rodney Cummings}}},
 {{{Dee Denteneer}}},
 {{{Esko Dijk}}},